snacktavish/OpenTree_SSB2020/TreeComparison.md

 It will write two files out to your current working directory - the tree, 'synth_subtree.tre' and the citations of published trees that went into generating that tree, and support the relationships in it.

 Move both those files to your computer.
-Open the synthetic subtree in figtree.
+Open the synthetic subtree in figtree to look at the placement of turtles.

-You can look at the tree, but it much more interesting in comparison to an alternate estimate!

 ## Comparing trees